-Area 2: The Bethesda shaft excavation and lagging installation continues to progress.
-At Plymouth Tunnel west portal, installation of the Support of Excavation (SOE) at Manchester station continues.
-At Plymouth Tunnel east portal, tunneling continued to a current length of 760 feet of the first (top) heading; completion of the approximately 1040 feet of tunnel top heading continues to be forecasted for the end of 2018.
+Area 2: The Bethesda shaft excavation and lagging installation continues to progress and the Purple Line project construction box was completed by the developer's contractor and punchlist items continue to be addressed before turnover to PLTC.
+At Plymouth Tunnel west portal, installation of the Support of Excavation (SOE) at Manchester station continues as excavation is nearing the bottom level.
+Excavation of Plymouth Tunnel bench / invert continues with 720 feet of excavation completed (of the 1020 total feet) as of February 14, 2019.